Minister for the Interior of Luxembourg

 Luxembourg, Ministry of the Interior.
 The national flag on the occasion of the Luxembourg National Day (2021).

 The minister for the interior of Luxembourg is responsible for regional planning, including relations with neighboring German, French and Belgian regions in the context of the "Greater Region of Luxembourg".
 He/she is also responsible for relations with the communes and, since 2009 again, for the police.
-Since 5 December 2018, the minister is Taina Bofferding.
+Since 17 November 2023, the minister is Léon Gloden.